 I often see statements that indicate that people are confused about the American health regulatory process.
-Specifically, there seems to be an assumption that MDs are government-regulated and that NDs are not.
-However, the regulation of NDs (and indeed of all health professions in the US) is modelled after that of MDs, which is carried out at the state level.
+Specifically, there seems to be an assumption that MDs are government-regulated and that licensed NDs (naturopathic doctors) are not.
+However, the regulation of NDs (and indeed of all health professions in the US) is modeled after that of MDs, which is carried out at the state level.
 The federal government does not license or set practice scope or standards for health providers.
-And (contrary to some assumptions), the American Medical Association (AMA) and other state and national health organizations are private groups, not governent organizations.
+And (contrary to some assumptions), the American Medical Association (AMA) and other state and national health organizations are private groups, not government organizations.
 Here are the facts:

-- The central (federal) US government does not license healthcare providers, does not set scope of practice, and does not enforce adherence to medical regulations.
+- The central (federal) US government does not license healthcare providers, does not set the scope of practice, and does not enforce adherence to medical regulations.
 That is done by the individual states.
-The federal government does decide who can and cannot participate in nationally run healthcare programs (e.g. Veteran’s Administration-run medical programs for the military and Medicare and disability).
+The federal government does decide who can and cannot participate in nationally run healthcare programs, such as Veteran’s Administration-run medical programs for the military, Medicare and SSI disability.

 - The federal government does set privacy regulations through HIPAA.
 Licensed healthcare providers are bound by HIPAA, including naturopathic physicians.

 - The states are responsible for all regulations related to licensing, scope of practice, and enforcement, for all healthcare providers.
-Being granted a license to practice in one state does not allow anyone, including MDs, to practice in another state.
+Being granted a license to practice in one state does not in and of itself allow anyone, including MDs, to practice in another state.
 Some states have reciprocity, which means that they recognize each other’s medical licenses, at least for MDs and perhaps for DOs.

 - Scope of practice – what procedures a provider can carry out, prescribing privileges, etc. – is consistent across the states for MDs and DOs.
-It varies for nearly all other groups, including physician assistants, nurse practitioners and naturopathic doctors.
-These regulations are determined by the legislatures in individual states.
+It varies for nearly all other groups, including physician assistants, nurse practitioners, and naturopathic doctors.
+These scope of practice laws are determined by the legislatures in individual states.

 - Complaints against providers are investigated by state boards, comprised of members of the profession in question typically, as well as some non-members.
 The makeup of state professional boards varies from state to state.

 Regarding the regulation of medicines, European visitors may be surprised to know that the United States Pharmacopeia and National Formulary are private organizations, not government ones.
-These (as I understand it) establish “basics” for medications, such as manufacturing processes, what the medication contains, etc. Testing of medications is always done by the manufacturer, but the FDA is the one that grants a “yay” or “nay” to allow the medication to be used in the United States.
+These (as I understand it) establish basic standards for medications and their manufacturer, such as manufacturing processes, what the medication contains, etc. Testing of medications is always done by the manufacturer, but the FDA is the one that grants a “yay” or “nay” to allow the medication to be used in the United States.

-The American regulatory process has historically been a case of “growing from the bottom up” rather than “imposing from the top down”.
+The American regulatory process has historically been a case of “growing from the bottom up” rather than “imposing from the top- down”.
 Regulations historically are imposed, piecemeal, in reaction to problems rather than as preventive measures.
 Arguably this has both benefits and adverse effects, but the most visible effect is that there is a tendency to make regulations after harm occurs and not before.